derollins/playNano/docs/installation.rst

    setups, while Anaconda includes a full suite of scientific packages out of the box.

 .. code-block:: bash

    # 1) Create and activate a conda env
-   conda create -n playnano python=3.11 conda activate playnano
+   conda create -n playnano_env python=3.11
+   conda activate playnano_env

    # 2) Install the package from PyPI
    pip install playnano